-The reason this drink is called a French martini is that you make it with Chambord.
-This is a rich black raspberry liqueur that was invented in France.
+The reason this drink is called a French martini is that you make it with Chambord, a rich black raspberry liqueur from France.

 Thanksgiving or Fourth of July, I think a Malibu bay breeze is an excellent choice for celebrating.

 This recipe takes tart unsweetened cranberry juice and pairs it with sweet pineapple juice for a sensational drink.